Plenary Lectures (in alphabetical order)

 The ontology decision model is based on the PhD work of Franz Füßl with five ab- straction levels to capture and maintain constraints, interconnect them and use the model for automated decisions using deduction and ontology learning.
 This models extends trope- based (existentially dependent elements) ontologies by the inclusion of arbitrary metrics (e.g., based on measurements) and social factors.

-At the most abstract 4th level the model hosts data sources representing very simple issues which are captured with corresponding multiple-choice or single-choice questions.
+issues which are captured with corresponding multiple-choice or single-choice questions.
 Data sources may also use sensor values or measurements.
 The 3rd level includes the fea-tures of a project (e. g. budget, operating system or personal motivation).
 The features are connected to at least one data source element.
 Each feature is measured on a nominal, ordinal or metric scale which also corresponds to the connected data source element type.
 Features are connected to the cells on the 2nd level.
 Cells generate knowledge based on the connected features.
 The 1st level hosts items (e. g., requirements engineering, software architecture pattern) which use the information stored in the cells to model abstract compo- nents for the solution.
 Finally, solutions are at level zero and represent developer packets to be used in a given development effort.
 The selection of the solution packets is based on their feasibility to fulfill the items of the first level.
 The knowledge model is a directed graph.
 Arbitrary associations can be realized in this graph.
 Currently five associations have been defined (is path, has path, can path, part-of path, and used-for path) and fully realized in a software tool.

 The Cycle Computer is a project for students up to PhD level.
 Embedded components, Android Apps and Windows (C++, C#) components are integrated into it.
 For such a large project many different tools and development processes need to be interconnected seam- lessly.
 With our ontology-based decision model the student ideas and preferences for the tool and process landscape can be captured, modeled and used to reason about specific components of developers environments.